HAlireza94/Free-Energy-of-Adsorption/Free Energy Analysis/Cutoff Effects/README.md

 * Nx = 3 and Ny = 3

-using fdti script and block average with 3, we can get the following:
+Using fdti script and block average with 3, we can get the following: